morris/vanilla-todo/README.md

 Expectedly, the hardest part of the study was rendering a variable amount of dynamic components efficiently.
-Here's a commented example from the implementation outlining the algorithm:
+Here's a commented example from the implementation outlining the reconciliation algorithm:

 ```js
 /* global VT */